nolan-h-hamilton/Consenrich/README.md

-# Consenrich (`lean` branch)
+# Consenrich

-is a sequential state estimator for extraction of genome-wide epigenetic signals from noisy, multi-sample high-throughput functional genomics datasets.
+Consenrich is a sequential state estimator for extraction of genome-wide epigenetic signals in noisy, multi-sample high-throughput functional genomics datasets.

 ![Simplified Schematic of Consenrich.](docs/images/noise.png)

 See the [Documentation](https://nolan-h-hamilton.github.io/Consenrich/) for more details and usage examples.

 ---

-## Installation

-1. `git clone --single-branch --branch lean https://github.com/nolan-h-hamilton/Consenrich.git`
-2. `cd Consenrich`
-3. `python -m pip install build .`

-See the [Documentation](https://nolan-h-hamilton.github.io/Consenrich/) for further details.

 ## Manuscript Preprint and Citation